-Over the past 20 years, Kim has worked in challenging environments and often complex scenarios.
-She has worked all across Canada and its Arctic, throughout the United States, and also (in alphabetic order to date) in Australia, Estonia, Hong Kong, India, Israel, Kosovo, Malaysia, People’s Republic of China, Singapore, and Trinidad and Tobago.
+Over the past 20 years, Kim has often worked in challenging environments and complex scenarios.
+She has worked all across Canada and its Arctic, throughout the United States, and also (in alphabetic order to date) Australia, Estonia, Hong Kong, India, Indonesia, Israel, Kosovo, Malaysia, People’s Republic of China, Singapore, and Trinidad and Tobago.
 She has supported people on Aboriginal reserves and in both remote communities and cities in many countries: in heart-breaking orphanages, after natural disasters, with people with developmental disabilities, with street kids, with child soldiers, with people who have trauma, and significant addictions.
-Kim has been blessed to be able to be helping countless people who have just about every kind of special need or mental health challenge imaginable.
+Kim considers herself blessed, and honoured to be able to be supporting people with such a range of special need and mental health challenges.
 There has never been a lack of meaning in her professional career, and this passion is expanding.

-In 2015, under the banner of Relationship Matters, which was co-founded with husband Bob Spensley, Kim significantly expanded the delivery of her own relational services.
-At this point these services primarily include speaking, teaching, writing and consulting, both in person and by distance.
+By starting Relationship Matters in 2015, which was co-founded with husband Bob Spensley, Kim significantly expanded the delivery of her own relational services.
+At this point her services primarily include speaking, teaching, writing and consulting, both in person and by distance.
 This takes her around the globe providing services for and partnering with private-clinics, school boards, hospitals, government agencies, universities, group homes, not-for-profit agencies, corporations, NGO’s and individuals.

 As a writer, with Bob’s quiet support, Kim has written or contributed to several chapters in therapy textbooks, authored two books, and has more in process.
 In 2014, to encourage personal reflection, she co-authored the Canadian best-seller Conversations with a Rattlesnake with Theo Fleury and in 2004 she wrote Evidence and Art: Merging Forces in Pediatric Therapies.
 Her contributions in textbooks include a chapter on Occupational Therapy in Neuro-Developmental Treatment: A Guide to NDT Clinical Practice (2016), and a chapter on Neuro-Devleopmental Treatment in Frames of Reference for Pediatric Occupational Therapy, 3rd Edition (2009).
-Kim’s current books that are in process include Decoding the Autistic Brain, for Parents and another one supporting people who have lived through trauma also being co-authored by Theo Fleury and edited by Bob, entitled The Power of “Me Too”.
-A current textbook chapter is also in process, on early intervention in pediatric rehabilitation.
+Kim’s current books that are in process include Decoding the Autistic Brain, for Parents and also a textbook chapter is in process, on early intervention in pediatric rehabilitation.